Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/README.md

 Mintology offers a dynamic platform for businesses to leverage NFTs creatively, not just as images but as versatile digital assets.
 This guide provides insights into:

 - **API Integration:** Easy to understand API calls for minting and managing NFTs.
+  **🙋🏻 Minting NFTs**: Use the API to easily Mint NFTs on Ethereum without a gas fee.
-- **Project Management:** In-depth guidance for launching and handling NFT projects.
+- **📈 Project Management:** In-depth guidance for launching and handling NFT projects.
-- **Mintable Wallets:** Create and control user wallets, ensuring private key custody.
+- **🔐 Mintable Wallets:** Create and control user wallets, ensuring private key custody.
-- **Preminting NFTs:** Prepare NFT metadata efficiently for a seamless on-chain minting experience.
+- **🖼️ Preminting NFTs:** Prepare NFT metadata efficiently for a seamless on-chain minting experience.
 - **IMX Integration:** Utilize Immutable X for enhanced Ethereum transactions.

 #### **Why Choose Mintology?**